-In response to the residents who experienced harm; in consultation with both individuals and their families, we reviewed their care and support plans and introduced additional measures.
-We also stopped medication charts being typed as we had a copy-and-paste error.
+In response to the residents who experienced harm; in consultation with the individuals and their family, we reviewed their care and support plans, and introduced additional measures, including e.g., the use of falls technology where appropriate.
+Referrals to other professional bodies such as Older Peoples Mental Health team and Rehabilitation services.

-This is the fifth year of the duty of candour being in operation and it has helped focus our learning and planning for improvements as a service and the company.
-It has helped us to remember that people who use care services have the right to know when things could be better, as well as when they go well.
+Duty of candour informs our learning and planning for improvements as a service, and as a company.
+It has helped us to remember that people who use our services have the right to know when things could be better, as well as when they go well.